Frequently Asked Questions: Licensing

 Will I automatically receive my license once the class has been completed?

-No. The license must be applied for separately.
+No. The license must be applied for separately with a process explained in the Licensing Education Class.

 Can a license be applied for online?